Gwynbl31dd/project_testsuite/README.md

 Github requires an authorization token...
 This is not perfect.
 But easy to fix.
 I provide a public auth token with read access to the packages in ``settings.xml`` you can copy it to ~/.m2/settings.xml .

+NOTE: If the token has been revoked.
+Just send me an email at paulin.anthony@gmail.com or apaulin@cisco.com

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
   xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"